Meltdown Festival, Royal Festival Hall, London

 SOPHIE was introduced by Nile Rodgers, curator of the festival.
 He was effusive of her, heralding her production as didactic, primal.
 It’s a moving connection between two revolutionaries of dance music.
 But while earlier in the week Rodgers and Chic used the Hall for a victory lap of their disco revolution, SOPHIE delivered a provocative audiovisual experiment.

 That experiment arrived in three parts.
 Act one was OUTSIDE OF TIME.
 Centre stage was an installation of massive nylon sheets stretched across wire, and a single androgyne squeezed out from the gaps.
 Their dancing was the focal point throughout the show, with SOPHIE in shadows a little to the side.
-The dancer-androgyne gave a rabid post-vogue to poppy tracks that are savoured all the more for knowing SOPHIE will never release them.
+The dancer-androgyne gave a rabid post-vogue to poppy tracks that were savoured all the more for knowing SOPHIE will never release them.

 The mid-section ABOUT 600 MILLION YEARS AGO was like an ocean plunge after that cocktail, with a million riffs on ethereal album centrepiece Is It Cold In The Water?.
 Over strangely inhuman sounds, there was stark footage of waves and grotesque sea creatures; provoking a horror that only the vast unknown of the sea could.
 SOPHIE is loved in part because she does not turn away from the disorienting inexpressibility of queerness: here, she placed that feeling, and those who feel it, right back at the start of life itself.

 The last section THE PRESENT DAY, was nothing like a reprieve.
 We saw the nylon landscape ripped apart and tangled into neon tape.
-Hard techno erupted across the hall in darkness; raptured strobe lights daring the beat to catch up, resulting in a showpiece so frantic that Instagramming it seemed futile.
+Hard techno erupted across the hall in darkness; strobe lights daring the beat to catch up, resulting in a showpiece so frantic that Instagramming it seemed futile.
 But THE PRESENT DAY is not all dissociative apocalyptic ruin – soon the storm relents, and she closes on the robo-tropical staple It’s Your Life.
 It’s a track so irresistible that SOPHIE even gave up on deck-lurking and joined her dancer out front.

 She was met with a wall of applause, and thanked Rodgers for having her.
 Then a fan heckled her to play Taxi, a Charli XCX-led gem which sends live shows into a frenzy but remains stubbornly unleaked.
 In the spirit of an evening more about dystopian futures than greatest hits, she curtly refused.

 And then, just when you had accepted SOPHIE is an artist who won’t kowtow to the demands of conventional pop, she paid homage to her curator by exiting to Diana Ross’ I’m Coming Out.
-No one disagreed now: we were all too busy dancing.
+No one complained now: we were all too busy dancing.